8.7.20

 STEP #7: The building blocks & the bull's reflections & highlights.

-Another layer of color values to adjust the dimensional quality of blocks and to define more of the tops.
+Another layer of color values to adjust the dimensional quality of blocks and to define the tops more accurately.
 I added a shadow on blocks from the shell.

-The bull was detailed a bit more with HIGHLIGHTS & more reflections and added a hint of Chromatic Black into the mix of blues for a slightly darker value.
-I really am hooked with the new Chromatic Black as it is transparent black so doesn't obliviate the original color still keeping the blue hue intact.
+The bull was detailed a bit more, with highlights and additional reflections, and a hint of Chromatic Black was added to the mix of blues for a slightly darker value.
+I'm really hooked on the new Chromatic Black, as it is transparent black, so it doesn't obliterate the original color, still keeping the blue hue intact.

-I add a bit more color and values into the shell for creating texture and depth.
+I add more color and values to the shell to create texture and depth.

 STEP #8: Tin can's reflections & block's top.